Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Application

 Space-time interaction is found only in the spatially varying intercept and the coefficient on PopDen.
-Non-interaction terms appear sufficient to capture most coefficient variations.
-If all interaction and non-interaction terms were equally considered, as in existing studies, the number of basis functions would be very large, and the resulting model would be complex and computationally inefficient.
+Non-interaction terms were sufficient to capture most coefficient variations.
+If all interaction and non-interaction terms were equally considered, as in the existing studies, the number of basis functions would be very large, and the resulting model would be complex and computationally inefficient.
 The utility of the proposed method is confirmed in identifying an accurate and parsimonious STVC model computational efficiency.

-Figures \ref{fig_intercept}, \ref{fig_larcenypre}, and \ref{fig_popden} map the estimated varying intercept and STVCs for LarcenyPre and PopDen, which exhibit relatively strong time variations.
-Based on the intercept, the northeastern city center is the hot-spot over years, and this tendency becomes more pronounced during the day.
-As expected, this map pattern is consistent with the observed larceny distribution in Fig.\ref{fig_larecny_space}.
+Figures \ref{fig_intercept} - \ref{fig_popden} map the estimated varying intercept and STVCs for LarcenyPre and PopDen, which exhibit relatively strong time variations.
+Based on the intercept, the northeastern city center has been the hot-spot over the years, and this tendency becomes more pronounced during the day.
+As expected, this map pattern is consistent with the observed larceny distribution in Fig. \ref{fig_larecny_space}.

-Before 2020, coefficients on LarcenyPre are positive across areas, with particularly high values observed in the northeastern bay-side area.
-This suggests a pattern of repeated larceny occurrences within the same neighborhood, especially in the bay-side area.
+Before 2020, coefficients on LarcenyPre were positive across areas, with particularly high values observed in the northeastern bayside area.
+This suggests a pattern of repeated larceny occurrences within the same neighborhood, especially in the bayside area.
 However, this repetitive tendency significantly weakened in 2020 with the onset of COVID-19.
 Based on the result, larceny occurrences became randomized and hard to predict during the pandemic.
 By 2021, the repetitive tendency recovered to the before COVID-19 level.
-It is also conceivable that larceny is more likely to recur within the same area during the day than at night.
+It is also conceivable that larceny was more likely to recur within the same area during the day than at night.